dannycab/dannycab.github.io/recletter.md

 me paper copies - it's far easier for me to keep track of digital copies!

+1. Your full name along with he name that you call yourself and the pronouns that you use.
+[Why do I ask for your pronouns?](https://www.mypronouns.org/)
-1. A description of **what you are applying for**: is it some sort of academic honor?
+2. A description of **what you are applying for**: is it some sort of academic honor?
 Medical school?
 Dental School?
 Graduate school?
 This information is necessary so that I can provide the correct level and variety of detail.
-2. If you are applying to med/dental/vet school, do you have a specialization in mind at this time?
+3. If you are applying to med/dental/vet school, do you have a specialization in mind at this time?
 (For example, oncology, pediatric medicine, large-animal medicine, reconstructive dentistry...)
 What made you decide on this specialization?
-3. A note explaining **why you are asking me to write a letter** for you and **who else will be writing letters** for you.
+4. A note explaining **why you are asking me to write a letter** for you and **who else will be writing letters** for you.
 This helps me to adjust the content of my letter appropriately.
-4. A bullet-point list of **things you would specifically like me to talk about** in my letter.
+5. A bullet-point list of **things you would specifically like me to talk about** in my letter.
 This isn't meant to be a draft letter for me, but should be things that I should remember when I write a letter for you.
 This can include standard things from your CV (how I